David-Maura-Rodgers/PP3---Blackjack---dr/README.md

 - __Place a bet__
-  - All players have a stating pot of €1000
+  - All players have a stating pot of €1000.
-  - The mandatory bet is €30
+  - The mandatory bet is €30.
-  - You can either choose to stay at €30 or increase this amount by either €20, €40, €80.
+  - You can either choose to stay at €30 or increase this amount by either.
+  €20, €40, €80.
-  - The dealer will always match the bet that you make
+  - The dealer will always match the bet that you make.
-  - Both the player bet and dealer bet are then added to the round pot
+  - Both the player bet and dealer bet are then added to the round pot.
-  - The value of the round pot is either added to or deducted from value of the player and dealer pots, depending on who wins that round
+  - The value of the round pot is either added to or deducted from the value of the player and dealer pots, depending on who wins that round.

 ![Choose bet amount](https://user-images.githubusercontent.com/91907661/159094900-deee0671-be38-49e2-8549-b6d64ef66aec.png)